OpenInformix/node-informixdb/README.md

 - Python 2.7 is required by node-gyp.

-- Informix CSDK (Client Software Development Kit) for connectivity.

-- Set **CSDK_HOME** or **INFORMIXDIR** environment variables to a pre-installed Informix CSDK installation directory.
+- Informix ODBC (It will get download automatically while installation, if CSDK_HOME/INFORMIXDIR is not set.)

 - If Windows Platform: for compilation of informixdb Visual Studio is required, if not available then module will install with "pre-compiled" binary version.

 - If Linux Platform: for compilation of informixdb C++11 compiler is required, if not available then module will install with "pre-compiled" binary version.
   (Note the default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade the older one.)

 ### Important Environment Variables and Download Essentials
+** To use exiting CSDK installation directory set below env variables, it will prevent automatic download of Informix ODBC driver **

 `CSDK_HOME:`